Ingrid Bengis

-Ingrid Bengis was born in 1944 in New York City and died of cancer in 2017 in Stonington, Maine.
-She was a writer and a business woman.
-She usually lived in Stonington, Maine, but also taught twentieth century American literature at the University of St. Petersburg, in St. Petersburg, Russia (where Alexander Pushkin and Vladimir Putin both studied).
-She was married to a Russian ballet dancer and has one daughter and one stepson.
+Ingrid Anne Bengis-Palei (née Bengis; Ингрид Энн Бенгис-Палей; 1944–2017), known professionally as Ingrid Bengis (Ингрид Бенгис), was an American writer, scholar, fishmonger and businessperson based in Stonington, Maine and St. Petersburg, Russia.
+In 1973, Bengis was nominated for a National Book Award for Combat in the Erogenous Zone (1972).

+Early life and education

+Ingrid Anne Bengis was born on August 14, 1944 in Manhattan, New York City to a Jewish–Russian parents.
+Bengis' mother, Maria Bengis (née Sklar), was born to a Jewish family in Odesa, Russian Empire (present-day Ukraine) and fled to the United States in 1921.
+Bengis' father, Lev Maximovich Bengis, was born to a Jewish family in Vilnius, Congress Poland (present-day, Lithuania).
+Bengis' paternal grandparents, aunts and uncles died during the holocaust.

+Bengis grow up in Manhattan and Amsterdam, New York.
+Bengis' younger brother, Steven Bengis (1947–2015), was a psychologist known for co-founding the NEARI School and for being the director of the Massachusetts Adolescent Sexual Offender Coalition (MASOC).

+Bengis graduated from Wilbur H. Lynch High School in 1961.
+In 1970, Bengis graduated from Columbia University School of General Studies.

+Career

 Writer

 She is best known for her pioneering collection of essays on love, hate and sexuality, Combat in the Erogenous Zone, (Knopf 1972).
 The book received critical acclaim and was nominated for a National Book Award.
-The New York Times Book Review said, "It must be read and it must be taken seriously if human sexuality is ever going to live up to its notices" while Newsweek called it "a remarkable book...that has probably moved both women and men on a deeper level than any other document of the new feminism".
+The New York Times Book Review said, "It must be read and it must be taken seriously if human sexuality is ever going to live up to its notices," while Newsweek called it "a remarkable book...that has probably moved both women and men on a deeper level than any other document of the new feminism."
 It was reissued in 1990 after Martin Duberman, writing in The Village Voice asked, "Where is this astonishing writer?
 Why has she dropped from sight".
 The reissue by HarperCollins included a new introduction by Duberman, in which he wrote, "(Bengis) was only twenty eight when the book was published, but had lived so intensely and could describe her experiences so freshly...that her ruminations about love, hate and sex struck many of us who were older than she as astonishingly vivid and wise.
 Nearly twenty years later, they still do."
 Among the most frequently cited quotes from the book are "Imagination has always had powers of resurrection that no science can match" and "For me, words are a form of action, capable of influencing change", quoted by Barack Obama in one of his 2008 campaign speeches.